Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/branches.md

 [Before the default branch was named `main`, it was named `master`](https://github.com/github/renaming).
 This is useful to know because:

 - It shows the current conversation around shared language and culture in the tech community
-- Many tutorials will refer to the `master` branch
+- Many tutorials will still refer to the `master` branch
+- Some systems that integrate with Git repositories do not yet recognize this change, so we may occasionally need to continue using the old name

 <br/>

-We can assume that for any modern software, renaming the branch `master` to `main` will operate identically.
+For most modern software, using `main` for the default branch will work without any issue.

 ### !end-callout